FrappeFortyTwo/aster/content/about/books.md

 45. Virginia Woolf : To The Lighthouse
 46. Vladimir Nabokov : Despair
 47. Vladimir Nabokov : Laughter in The Dark

-If you've ever been in love ? or better been betrayed.
-This book will bring you down on your knees.
-The interesting thing is the author very well tries to narrate the story from multiple viewpoints so you don't have a single direction to reach a conclusion.

 48. Vladimir Nabokov : Letters to Vera
 49. Vladimir Nabokov : Lolita
 50. Vladimir Nabokov : Pale Fire